MicrosoftLearning/mslearn-databricks/Instructions/Exercises/03-Delta-lake-in-Azure-Databricks.md

 So far you've worked with delta tables by loading data from the folder containing the parquet files on which the table is based.
 You can define *catalog tables* that encapsulate the data and provide a named table entity that you can reference in SQL code.
 Spark supports two kinds of catalog tables for delta lake:

-- *External* tables that are defined by the path to the parquet files containing the table data.
+- *External* tables that are defined by the path to the files containing the table data.
-- *Managed* tables, that are defined in the Hive metastore for the Spark cluster.
+- *Managed* tables, that are defined in the metastore.

 ### Create an external table